MEET THE BOARD

-Gabriel is the Founder and Executive Director at iACT, a California based non-profit. iACT empowers individuals within communities, institutions, and governments to take personal responsibility to act on behalf of those affected by genocide, mass atrocities, and crimes against humanity.
-Gabriel became involved in the situation in Darfur out of a sense of personal responsibility.
-He believes the power of community and compassion, combined with personal empowerment, can bring about meaningful change.
-Previously, Gabriel worked as a Family Consultant, providing in-home therapy for abused children and their families.
-He graduated from California State University at Dominguez Hills with a major in behavioral science.
-In addition to visiting the refugee camps on the Chad-Darfur border 20 times, Gabriel has spearheaded campaigns such as the 100-Day Fast for Darfur, Darfur Freedom Summer Vigils, Camp Darfur, Darfur Fast for Life, and innovative programs like Darfur United and Little Ripples.
-He is featured in The Enough Moment by John Prendergast and Don Cheadle.
+Gabriel became involved in supporting populations displaced by genocide and mass atrocities out of a sense of personal responsibility.
+He believes that the power of community and compassion, combined with personal empowerment, can bring about meaningful change.
+He graduated from California State University at Dominguez Hills with a degree in Behavioral Science, and previous to founding iACT, Gabriel worked as a Family Consultant, providing in-home therapy for abused children and their families.
+In addition to making over 30 trips to refugee camps on the Chad-Darfur border, Cameroon, Tanzania, and the Central African Republic, Gabriel has spearheaded campaigns such as the 100-Day Fast for Darfur, Darfur Freedom Summer Vigils, Camp Darfur, Darfur Fast for Life, as well as iACT’s innovative and award-winning programs such as Little Ripples, the Refugees United Soccer Academy, and Darfur United.
+He is featured in The Enough Moment, a book written by activist John Prendergast and actor Don Cheadle.

 Deborah A. Senior

 Deborah’s passion for international relief and development began early in life and led her to pursue graduate studies in economic development.
 Her research focused on the challenges women face, particularly related to poverty, inequality, and vulnerability.
 While working in the private sector, she pursued her passion by volunteering extensively in a variety of areas.
 After 20 years at Toyota North America, she started a consulting practice performing strategic planning, marketing, and research primarily for nonprofit organizations.